The range of normal hemoglobin levels is; 12-16.

 The hospital doctor told me I was close to having a massive heart attack.
 What?
 No way!
 My body was not producing enough ferritin.
 I knew my fibromyalgia symptoms were flaring, I was beyond exhausted!
 I couldn’t think straight, I couldn’t walk to the bathroom and back to the couch without having to take a nap.
 I felt like I was always walking through sand with ankle weights on.
 Was this all due to low iron?
 Yes.
 This time the flare I was having was due to low iron.

 You must learn to eat foods rich in iron and cook in cast iron pans.
 I do both.
 I also give myself B12 injections once a month and use an iron supplement.
 Sometimes this is still not enough, so I go in for an iron infusion.
 I still struggle with keeping my numbers up.
-I sometimes suffer severe repercussions from the iron infusion, so I need to fully rest for a few days after.
+I sometimes suffer severe repercussions from the iron infusion, so I need to fully rest for a few days after, this prevents the side effects I can experience.
 I am still learning how to handle this, but I want to leave you with a word of caution, please ask specifically to have your ferritin (iron level) tested.
 It is a simple blood test.
 It is NEVER part of a blood workup and must be explicitly ordered by your doctor.

 Ask to have your ferritin level checked!